 Michelle frequently lectures for the New York State Bar Association and the Schenectady County Bar Association on real estate and estate planning issues.
 Michelle is also a panel member of the Legally Speaking Program for The Legal Project.
 Through this program, she presents seminars on estate planning and elder law issues to community groups.

 Michelle currently serves on the boards of directors of the Federation of Bar Associations, Fourth Judicial District (Past President), Our Ability Alliance (Treasurer), and the Capital Region Chamber (Secretary/Treasurer).
-In addition, she is a member of the Executive Committee for the New York State Bar Association’s Real Property Law Section and serves as vice chair.
+In addition, she is a member of the Executive Committee for the New York State Bar Association’s Real Property Law Section and serves as the chair.
 Michelle serves on NYSBA’s Emergency Solo and Small Firm Task Force which was created to address law firm concerns in connection with COVID-19.
 Michelle is a member of the Schenectady County Bar Association’s Real Estate Practice Committee and is an appointed trustee for the John Alexander Trust Memorial Scholarship which is administered through the Schenectady County Bar Association.

 Michelle was the recipient of the Schenectady County Bar Association’s first Young Lawyer Award, the Schenectady County Bar Association’s 2012 Lawyer of the Year Award, and the New York State Bar Association’s 2013 President’s Pro Bono Award.